Zuehlke/kwiz/README.md

 1. **Teams**: Participants form teams
 2. **No Cheating**: The Online research or asking people not part of the team is not allowed.
 3. **Quiet During Questions**: Teams should remain quiet while questions are being read.
-4**Time Limit**: Each round typically has a set time limit for answering questions.
+4. **Time Limit**: Each round typically has a set time limit for answering questions.

 ## Team Formation
 1. Choose a creative team name.